treasure-data/td-jdbc/README.md

 # Treasure Data JDBC Driver

-__NOTE: We no longer maintain td-jdbc driver now that [we support native presto-jdbc drivers](https://support.treasuredata.com/hc/en-us/articles/360000708727-Presto-JDBC-Connection).__
+__NOTE: We no longer maintain td-jdbc driver for Presto now that [we support native presto-jdbc drivers](https://support.treasuredata.com/hc/en-us/articles/360000708727-Presto-JDBC-Connection).__

 JDBC Driver for accessing [Treasure Data](http://www.treasuredata.com).
 This works with Java 1.6 or higher.